Report observations of rats through EDDMapS, by calling 310-FARM, by emailing [email protected] or your local municipality!

 Background

 Rats are believed to have been introduced to Canada around 1775 through early settlers docking their ships on the eastern coast.
-Since then, rats have spread all over North America, causing damage to crops, property, the environment and threaten public health through disease transfer.
-Specifically, rats cause approximately 25% of all reported fires of unknown origin as they gnaw on electrical wires, provoking electrical fires and power outages and can significantly damage property and food.
+Since then, rats have spread all over North America, causing damage to crops, property, the environment, and can threaten public health through disease transfer.
+Specifically, rats cause approximately 25% of all reported fires of unknown origin as they gnaw on electrical wires, provoking electrical fires and power outages, and can significantly damage property and food.
 Rats are highly adaptable and reproduce quickly, making infestations difficult to control.
-They can be found on every continent except for Antarctica, and within Alberta.
+They can be found on every continent except Antarctica and Alberta.
 This species is unique as it must live with humans or in their structures to survive.
 While there are no Canadian estimates, damages, contamination, and pest control in the United States caused by rats are estimated to be $19 billion annually.

 Alberta's Rat Control Program